Art and Design

 Urban Cultures promotes and supports research projects on the changing pattern of art, crafts, architecture, and the urban environment in the context of both regional and global culture.
 We believe that design has a role to play in addressing these issues at a global and local scale.
 We aim to break new ground through an interdisciplinary and collaborative approach to research and design responding to climate change and sustainability alongside the focus on social and cultural values of space.
 Utilising innovative and emergent thinking, new design methods and advanced technology, engineering and fabrication, we critique, challenge and disrupt traditional thinking and develop radical alternatives to current conditions.

 Researchers in Urban Cultures also work with CATiD (Critical Artistic Thinking in Design) which is BCU’s multidisciplinary design and consultancy hub.
 CATiD is based on an innovative idea of landscape with a design-led and conceptual approach providing insight, strategy and design ideas for large-scale landscape and infrastructure initiatives.
-Supervisors: Mersha Aftab, Jemma Browne, Sandra Costa, Colette Jeffrey, Matthew Jones, Kathryn Moore, Rachel Sara, Jieling Xiao, Hocine Bougdah, Ana Araujo, Yazid Khemri, Rui Lebere, Senem Sadri, Michael Dring, Anastasia Nikologianni.
+Supervisors: Mersha Aftab, Jemma Browne, Sandra Costa, Colette Jeffrey, Kathryn Moore, Rachel Sara, Jieling Xiao, Hocine Bougdah, Ana Araujo, Yazid Khemri, Rui Lebere, Senem Sadri, Michael Dring, Anastasia Nikologianni.

 Get in touch

 For further information on the Art and Design PhD programme at Birmingham City University, please contact Dr Lisa Metherell, (Art and Visual Communication), Dr Sian Hindle (Jewellery, Fashion, and Textiles), or Dr Jieling Xiao (Architecture and Design).